 The perfect location to bring your family on a hot summer afternoon.

-There are tons of outdoor activities available such as hiking trails, fishing areas, picnic spots, canoe, pedal boat and rowboat rentals to take out on the lake, several playgrounds, and a beach access.
-It is a little bit of a drive from downtown (about 15 minutes), but it’s definitely worth it.
+Outdoor activities that are available include hiking trails, fishing areas, picnic spots, boat rentals, several playgrounds, and a beach access point.
+It is a little bit of a drive from downtown Waxhaw (about 15 minutes), but it’s worth it.

 Activities are available during the summer from 11 a.m. to 6:30 p.m., and it costs $4 to park.